Picquot ware

 The handles of the teapots, coffee pots and kettles are made of the wood of sycamore trees.
 The pieces are mostly cast as a single piece, and the solid construction is efficient at retaining heat.

-The dome style K3 kettle was designed in 1938 by Jean Picquot.
-The kettle was chosen for the “Britain Can Make It” Exhibition in London which ran at the V&A for 14 weeks in the autumn of 1946.
+The dome style K3 kettle was designed in 1938.
+It was chosen for the “Britain Can Make It” exhibition in London, which ran at the V&A for 14 weeks in the autumn of 1946.